Pacific Motorway Eight Mile Plains to Daisy Hill Upgrade (Sports Drive to Gateway Motorway upgrade)

-Throughout design and construction for this upgrade, and in line with the project’s Infrastructure Sustainability Strategy, we will:
+Throughout design and construction for this upgrade, and in line with the project’s Infrastructure Sustainability Strategy, we:

-- ensure people’s health and wellbeing are put first
+- ensured people’s health and wellbeing were put first

-- explore available clean energy options for both design and construction
+- explored available clean energy options for both design and construction

-- reduce the project’s reliance on potable water by exploring alternatives
+- reduced the project’s reliance on potable water by exploring alternatives

-- reduce waste to landfill by reducing, reusing, recycling or refusing
+- reduced waste to landfill by reducing, reusing, recycling or refusing

-- pursue and reward innovation in design and construction
+- pursued and rewarded innovation in design and construction

-- consider environmental, social, economic and governance outcomes in significant decisions
+- considered environmental, social, economic and governance outcomes in significant decisions

-- engage with suppliers and subcontractors to procure materials and use the materials responsibly
+- engaged with suppliers and subcontractors to procure materials and use the materials responsibly

-- work with the local community to leave a positive legacy
+- worked with the local community to leave a positive legacy

-- include strategies for adaptation to climate change into the project’s design
+- included strategies for adaptation to climate change into the project’s design

-- respect and value the natural environment and enhance biodiversity.
+- respected and valued the natural environment and enhanced biodiversity.

 For more information on our sustainability measures for the project contact the project team.